top of page

 Areas

-Areas provide effects that either affect both players or that both players can activate.
+Areas provide global effects that either affect both players or that both players can activate.
 Each player has one Zone for an Area.
 The Area Zone is not directly associated with a Hero, you may play an Area with any of your Heroes.

+Areas remain in play until they are removed by an effect.
 You cannot play an Area while you already control an Area.

 Types of Attacks/Spells